Infinite-Dimensional Diffusion Models: Bounding the Distance to the Target Measure

+We state simplified versions of our proposed algorithms in Algorithms \ref{alg:training} and \ref{alg:sampling}.
+There are many potential modifications one might make to the above algorithms, as for example discussed in \citet{song2021scorebased, song2020improved, ho2020denoising}; we do not include these here since they are not the focus of the current work.
+To implement any algorithm on a computer, the functions have to be discretized in some way.
+Discretization also interacts with the covariance matrix $C$, as the same covariance matrix has different meanings in different discretizations.
+We discuss this briefly now.

+If the functions are discretized on a grid, i.e., if the samples are of the form $\{f(x_d)\}_{d=1}^D$ for a fixed grid $\{x_d\}$, choosing an identity covariance matrix corresponds to adding independent noise at each grid point $x_d$.
+The limiting object of the noise as the grid gets finer is space-time white noise (recall Section~\ref{sec:finite_dim_diff_models}).
+Furthermore, the Euclidean norm on $\mathbb{R}^D$ in the loss function \eqref{equ:denoising-score-matching-objective} will correspond to using the $L^2$ loss in the limit---i.e., the Cameron--Martin norm of the noising process.

+In $\mathbb{R}^D$ the choice of the white noise process is equivalent to choosing a covariance matrix $C$ and adding $\sqrt{C} \mathd W_t$ with a standard $\mathbb{R}^D$-valued Brownian motion $W_t$.
+Any correlated Wiener noise process $W_t^U$ can be represented in this way on $\mathbb{R}^D$.
+If one wants the limit of $\sqrt{C} \mathd W_t$ to be a Gaussian process, one needs to plug in for $C$ the kernel matrix of that Gaussian process on the grid $\{x_d\}_{d=1}^D$.
+Alternatively, one can also use one of many available libraries to generate Gaussian process realizations for common kernels (such as Mat\'ern or squared exponential).

+Note that the meaning of $C$ depends on the discretization.
+If $f$ is discretized with respect to some basis $e_i$ of a space $U$, then using the identity covariance matrix corresponds to using the white noise process with Cameron--Martin space $U$.
+Therefore, discretizing the functions in a wavelet or Fourier basis will also result in space-time white noise as these both form an orthonormal basis of $L^2$ (under the common scaling of the basis vectors).
+However, if one does not want to work in the spatial domain, one can also just discretize the functions in an orthonormal basis of the Cameron--Martin space $U$ of the noise one is targeting.
+Therefore, we can translate the approaches in \citet{guth2022wavelet,phillips2022spectral,phung2022wavelet} into our setting.

-\section{Bounding the distance to the target measure}
+\section{Bounding the Distance to the Target Measure}

-We now study how far the samples from our algorithm will be from the true measure.
+We now study how far the samples generated by the diffusion model algorithm lie from the true target measure $\mudata$.
 We do this in the Wasserstein-2-distance,

-where $\kappa$ runs over all measures on $H^2$ which have marginals $\mu$ and $\nu$.
-The Wasserstein-2 distance in some sense ``lifts'' the distance induces by $\| \cdot \|$ on the space to the space of measures.
-In the following theorem we give an upper bound for the Wasserstein distance between the sample measure and the true data generating distribution.
-The bound holds irrespective of $\| \cdot \|$, giving us the freedom to study how different choices of $\| \cdot \|$ affect the distance bound.
+where $\kappa$ runs over all measures on $H \times H$ which have marginals $\mu$ and $\nu$.
+The Wasserstein-2 distance in some sense ``lifts'' the distance induced by $\| \cdot \|_H$ to the space of measures.
+In the following theorem, we give an upper bound for the Wasserstein distance between the sample measure and the true data-generating measure.
+The bound holds irrespective of $\| \cdot \|_H$, giving us the freedom to study how different choices of $\| \cdot \|_H$ affect the distance bound.

-\begin{theorem} Let $\| \cdot \|$ be any norm and assume that Assumption \ref{assumption mudataform} is fulfilled with respect to that norm.
-Furthermore, assume that the Loss \ref{loss equation absolute} was optimized to level $\varepsilon_{\tmop{Loss}}$ with regard to that norm.
-Denote the Lipschitz-constant of $s (t, x)$ by $L_s$.
-Assume we discretize the reverse SDE (\ref{reverse SDE inf abs}) using the exponential integrator (\citep{zhang2023fast}).
-Then,